250-295-9353

 Permalink

-Can I use my ePropulsion electric motor in saltwater?
+Can I use my electric motor in saltwater?

 Yes, all ePropulsion outboards are designed for use in saltwater. ePropulsion uses high-quality, aerospace-grade aluminum alloy, which is naturally highly-resistant to corrosion, as the base material.